 - For an NMD investor (right columns above) purchasing sneakers yielded the highest annual return, followed by stocks and then the ETF.

 - BigFootKix also included several other charts and a well-reasoned analysis that took into account other factors like sales, true profit calculations, transportation costs, highly-profitable sneaker outliers (Pharrell NMDs, etc.) and some assumptions around the availability of some releases.

 - For these insights and more, BigfootKix is the winner of our data contest.

 Here are the entries from our two runner ups in no particular order:

 - Of the couple of different ways that Jon analyzed the data, we were most impressed by the power rankings algorithm he created that took into account Average Resell Price, Original Retail Price, and % of the Total Trades on the market.

 - We are only showing the top 15 sneakers in descending order of their power ranking, but this entry included a power ranking for every single sneaker in the data set we provided.

 Key Insights: Runner Up #2

 - This analysis compared the difference in expected profits between flipping sneakers quickly versus holding them to sell at the end of the year.
-Their conclusion being that if you had good information about the demand of a particular sneaker, it’s best to sell at the end of the year.
+They concluded that if you had good information about the demand for a particular sneaker, it’s best to sell at the end of the year.